Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/fostering-the-development-of-your-concept.md

 2. Determine any potentials that could be protected.

 By patenting inovative products or ideas, it does not means we can get a ticket for luxuary free vacation \(like Bill Gate with Microsoft Windows\).
 Today, the best protection stays speed.
 Speed of your market deployment and speed of the regeneration of your products.
 If you don't go faster to take over the space, your market, sooner or later competitors will do it instead of you.
 Industrial property will, at best, be used to slow down a little the bench of competitors.

+For a start-up, industrial property is an important issue.
+On one hand, because it is always its only asset, and on another, because it can not relatively afford much for patent registration, trademark, or design right.
+At the beginning, a project leader should decide the strategy policy of industrial property.
+For this, it is important to know the landscape of intellectual property, in other words: _What do the main actors of his field of activity do?
+Who registers patents?
+What are those patents about?
+What trademarks are registered by a third party?_